Trump biographer: 'He'll finally get what he wanted' | DW | 12.11.2020

 What would go in a Trump presidential library?

-That's a really interesting question, because these museums tend to become research centers and the boards that run them eventually seek to have them be centers of honest inquiry.
-So I could see it evolving into a research center devoted to failed presidencies.
-And to America's flirtation with authoritarianism.
+That's a really interesting question because these museums tend to become research centers and the boards that run them eventually seek to have them be centers of honest inquiry.
+I could see it evolving into a research center devoted to failed presidencies — and to America's flirtation with authoritarianism.

 Maybe not immediately, but after he's long gone.
 The Nixon Library became embroiled in controversy and then they brought in some real historians who got it on the right track so that Nixon's presidency was presented in a realistic way and researchers could delve into papers that reflected well on Nixon and those that reflected badly on him.